Russian imperialism: Views on Russian imperialism

 Montesquieu wrote that "The Moscovites cannot leave the empire" and they "are all slaves".
 Historian Alexander Etkind describes a phenomenon of "reversed gradient", where people living near the center of the Russian Empire experienced greater oppression than the ones on the edges.
 Jean-Jacques Rousseau in turn argued that Poland was not free because of Russian imperialism.
 In 1836, Nikolai Gogol said that Saint Petersburg was "something similar to a European colony in America", remarking that there were as many foreigners as people of the native ethnicity.
-According to Aleksey Khomyakov, the Russian elite was a "a colony of eclectic Europeans, thrown into a country of savages" with a "colonial relationship" between the two.
+According to Aleksey Khomyakov, the Russian elite was "a colony of eclectic Europeans, thrown into a country of savages" with a "colonial relationship" between the two.
 A similar colonial aspect was identified by Konstantin Kavelin.

 Russian imperialism has been argued to be different from other European colonial empires due to its empire being overland rather than overseas, which meant that rebellions could be more easily put down, with some lands being reconquered soon after they were lost.
 The terrestrial basis of the empire has also been seen as a factor which made it more divided than sea-based ones due to the difficulties of communication and transport over land at the time.

 Russian imperialism has been linked to the labour-intensive and low productivity economic system based on serfdom and despotic rule, which required constant increase in the amount of land under cultivation to legitimise the rule and provide satisfaction to the subjects.
-The political system in turn depended on land as a resource to reward officeholder.
-The political elite made territorial expansion an intentional project.
+The political system in turn depended on land as a resource to reward officeholders, and thus the political elite made territorial expansion an intentional project.